-Generally speaking, the changes to the existing provisions of the Bingo Act-newly designated as Article 1-would be technical changes relating to the hosting of a bingo, raffle, charity game, or numeral game.
-The bill would remove references to millionaire parties in these provisions, as that form of charitable gaming would be governed by the proposed Article 2.
+Generally speaking, the changes to the existing provisions of the Bingo Act-newly designated as Article 1-are technical changes relating to the hosting of a bingo, raffle, charity game, or numeral game.
+The bill removes references to millionaire parties in these provisions, as that form of charitable gaming is governed by Article 2.

-The bill would group several existing sections into the new Article 1.
-This article would apply to such events as bingo games, raffles, charity games, or numeral games conducted under a license issued under Article 1.
-Where current law states that the Bureau of State Lottery is responsible for the enforcement and supervision of the administration of the Act, the bill would instead specify that the Bureau is responsible for the enforcement and supervision of the administration of Article 1.
+The bill groups several existing sections into the new Article 1.
+This article applies to such events as bingo games, raffles, charity games, or numeral games conducted under a license issued under Article 1.
+Where the act previously stated that the Bureau of State Lottery was responsible for the enforcement and supervision of the administration of the Act, the bill instead specifies that the Bureau is responsible for the enforcement and supervision of the administration of Article 1.